Netflix/dispatch/docs/configuration/app.md

 By default, the config will be read from environment variables and/or `.env` files.

 {% hint style="info" %}
 All config items prefixed with `VUE_APP` are envvars for the Vue frontend.
 These variables are used only during the building of the javascript bundle.
 See [here](https://cli.vuejs.org/guide/mode-and-env.html) for details.
+You will want to include these variables in `src/dispatch/static/dispatch/.env` during build time.
 {% endhint %}

 {% hint style="info" %}